emqx/emqx-docs/en_US/data-integration/data-bridge-timescale.md

 5. Enter the connection information according to how the TimescaleDB is deployed.
 If it is deployed using Docker, input `127.0.0.1:5432` as **Server Host**, `tsdb` as **Database Name**,  `postgres` as **Username,** and `public` as **Password**.
 6. Click the **Create** button to complete the Connector creation.

 Now you have created a TimescaleDB Connector.
-Next, you need to create a rule and Sink to specify the data to be written into the Timescale database.
+Next, you need to create a rule and Sink to specify the data to be written into the TimescaleDB database.

-## Create Rule and Timescale Sink
+## Create a Rule for TimescaleDB Sink

 This section demonstrates how to create a rule in EMQX to process messages from the source MQTT topic `t/#`  and send the processed results through a configured Sink to TimescaleDB.